EdsonJohnSG/page/content/project/external-project/index.md

   focal_point: Smart
 summary: A research project about the process of construction of main railroads at Veracruz: identify main actors, administrative, economical and political process.
 tags:
-- Railroads
+- Demo
-title: Research about railroads at Mexico Southeast
+title: External project
 ---